 Carol’s education includes an Associate’s degree from the State University of New York Agricultural and Technical College at Farmingdale (she was a techie, not an aggie), and Bachelor’s and Master’s degrees from the College of Saint Elizabeth, where she also served as an adjunct professor for several years.
 She holds a Master’s Certificate in IT Project Management from George Washington University.

-In addition to riding, Carol has been a regular volunteer for the Somerset County Therapeutic Riding Adapted Instruction at Lord Stirling Stable (T.R.A.I.L.S.) program for nearly 30 years.
+In addition to riding, Carol is a regular volunteer for the Somerset County Park Commission's Therapeutic Recreation Department.